MarkBaggett/504lab/docs/solution.md

 What TCP port is the backdoor listening on now?
 ```

-The backdoor must have changed ports becuase we are asking for its new port number.
+The backdoor must have changed ports because we are asking for its new port number.
 Well, if it is the same backdoor then the process id number must be the same.
 We can use netstat with findstr to look for the process.

 ```
 C:\Windows\system32>netstat -nao | findstr 6392